Lipitor Lawsuits Claim Drug Causes Diabetes, Seek Damages for Suffering

-The attorneys at Morgan & Morgan are actively filing lawsuits on behalf of women who were diagnosed with type 2 diabetes after using Lipitor.
 Several studies have linked Lipitor and other cholesterol-lowering statin drugs to an increased risk of diabetes, particularly in middle-aged and older women.
-Our attorneys believe that the maker of Lipitor, Pfizer, Inc., failed to properly warn consumers of this risk and is therefore legally responsible for the medical bills, pain and suffering and lost wages of women who developed diabetes as a result of taking Lipitor.
+It is believed that the maker of Lipitor, Pfizer, Inc., failed to properly warn consumers of this risk, which resulted in medical bills, pain and suffering and lost wages for the women who developed diabetes as a result of taking Lipitor.

 Several studies have uncovered a link between Lipitor and Type 2 diabetes, a life-long condition that causes a patient to develop high blood sugar levels.
 To understand the potential link between Lipitor and Type 2 diabetes, it is important to understand the science behind the disease.